La chercheuse d’esprit, a Pantomime Ballet

 SCENE 3.2 (No. 4)

 Ensuite elle va à Nicette et lui fait voir qu’elle est mise comme une sote.
 Le Bailli la prie de ne pas la gronder et la lui demander en mariage.
 Madame Madré en peut revenir de sa surprise et cherche à le détourner d’un mariage aussi mal assorti; mais le Bailli la conjure de faire son bonheur en lui accordant Nicette en mariage, aimant mieux avoir pour épouse un femme simple, qu’une coquette qui le tourmenteroit toute sa vie. (‘Then she goes to Nicette and shows him that she is as good as an idiot.
-The bailli begs her not to scold her and asks her to let him marry Nicette.
-Madame Madré is taken aback and tries to sway him from marriage to one so ill-chosen.
-The bailli, however, swears that she will make him happy if Madame Madré allows him to marry Nicette, for he would rather have a simple woman for a wife than a coquet who will be a thorn in his side for the rest of his life.’)
+The bailli begs her not to be hard on her and asks her to let him marry Nicette.
+Madame Madré is taken aback and tries to sway him from such an ill-matched marriage.
+The bailli, however, entreats her to make him happy by letting him marry Nicette, for he would rather have a simple woman for a wife than a coquet who will be a thorn in his side for the rest of his life.’)

 (arrangement for violin (Mojca Gal) and fortepiano (Thys Grobelnik))